nordeim/onestopnews/docs/prompts.md

 ---

+awesome meticulous job so far. please keep up the good work. now, please meticulously plan to create a complete consolidated updated and unified v3.1 PRD, incorporating all the validated findings and recommendations so far.

+---

 please meticulously review the list of project documents located in the current project folder to have a deep understanding of the WHAT, WHY and HOW of the project and its intended codebase design and architecture, then use the suitable skills available (see `/home/project/onestopnews/docs/available_pi_tools_skills.md`) to meticulously refine and improve on the aspirations of the project, then meticulously plan to create a comprehensive (detailed) re-imagined `Project_Architecture_Document.md`.

  - `/home/project/onestopnews/README.md`